 How Common is High Blood Pressure?

-First of all the lifestyle needs to be altered.
-A reduction in salt intake, normalising weight, drinking alcohol in moderation and taking plenty of regular exercise are important.
-Stress counselling can be useful for those in whom it is appropriate and on top of these things medications can help control blood pressure.
+First of all, the lifestyle needs to be altered.
+A reduction in salt intake, normalizing weight, drinking alcohol in moderation, and taking plenty of regular exercise are important.
+Stress counseling can be useful for those for whom it is appropriate, and on top of these things, medications can help control blood pressure.

 Living With High Blood Pressure

 If blood pressure is regularly checked and kept under control with treatment, most people can enjoy a normal life.
 That being said, some lifestyle changes will be required, and some will have associated conditions such as heart disease or diabetes to contend with.
 These can sometimes impinge on people’s independence and general health.

 Telecare24 careline services are invaluable for these people as they enable them to maintain living independently and safely in their home while remaining in touch around the clock with their loved ones or, if necessary, the emergency services.
 Their highly trained, polite, and helpful operators work 365 days a year, 24 hours a day, and provide the fastest response times compared to other providers.
 Telecare24 careline services come highly recommended.

 Thanks for reading this article.
 For more information, please check out our blogs.